Skip to content

 Mosque of Sulayman Pasha

 Built in 1528, it was the first Ottoman-style mosque to be built there.
 It is in the Northern Enclosure, north of the Harem Palace (now the Military Museum).
-It was built on the remains of the Mosque of Sidi Sariyya which was built by Abu-Mansur Qasta, an amir (Prince) from the Fatimid era (an era that predates the construction of the Citadel).
+It was built on the remains of the Mosque of Sidi Sariyya, built by Abu-Mansur Qasta, an amir (Prince) from the Fatimid era (an era that predates the construction of the Citadel).
 The tomb where the Prince was buried in 1140 still exists in the mosque today.

 Mosque of al-‘Azab

-Built by the Mamluk amir (Prince) Ahmad Katkhuda in 1697, this mosque is named after the Ottoman military regiments known as ‘Azaban who lived in this part of the Citadel during the Ottoman period.
+Built by the Mamluk amir (Prince) Ahmad Katkhuda in 1697, this mosque is named after the Ottoman military regiments known as ‘Azaban, who lived in this part of the Citadel during the Ottoman period.
 Sadly, it is not accessible to the public.

 Important Attractions at the Cairo Citadel